 A psychological focus on human resources

-Another benefit is the professional development embedded in the degree.
+Another benefit of combining human resources and psychology is the professional development embedded in the degree.
 'Students will be completing a work integrated learning unit giving them practical experience,' Dr Flatau-Harrsion says.
 'They therefore enter the job market quicker and with more experience than competitors.'

 With the Bachelor of Marketing (Psychology), students are concurrently building their skills in both fields, gaining the expertise to make marketing decisions with a true insight into the science behind consumer behaviour.